 It can be used independently or in combination with a stimulant for better results.

 For patients between the ages of 6 and 17.

 If both stimulants and non-stimulants don’t work or you have some other medical conditions, or you want to avoid side effects, you can use some other medicines to control the ADHD symptoms.

 No doubt, stimulants, and non-stimulants are effective in reducing ADHD symptoms, but they have some risks.
 Some side effects last for a short time while others for a long time.

 Some of the common ADHD medication side-effects are—loss of appetite, sleeplessness, headaches, emotional problems, and obsessive-compulsive disorder.

 However, some ADHD medicines can also enhance the risks of heart and blood vessel problems, mental health problems such as depression and anxiety.

 To minimize the side effects of ADHD medication, talk to your doctor and provide all your medical details like family medical history, risks, etc. Also, let your doctor know about the vitamins and medications you’re taking.

 Doctors use various ways to minimize the risks associated with ADHD medications.
 These include-

 What’s the bottom line?
 ADHD medicines are effective in boosting concentration and ignoring distractions.
-Talk to a certified doctor for ADHD evaluation & treatment to discuss the med options that will work for you and provide the best results.
+Talk to a certified doctor for ADD/ADHD treatment to discuss the med options that will work for you and provide the best results.